rust-lang/book/second-edition/src/ch10-01-syntax.md

 ### Using Generic Data Types in Struct Definitions

-We can define structs to use a generic type parameter in one or more of the struct's fields with the `<>` syntax too.
-Listing 10-6 shows the definition and use of a `Point` struct that can hold `x` and `y` coordinate values of any type:
+Like generic functions, a *generic struct* is a struct with a generic type parameter in one or more of its fields.
+The generic type parameter is declared in angle brackets after the struct's name, and it can be used in any place where a concrete type can appear in a struct definition.
+Listing 10-6 shows the definition and use of a `Point<T>` struct that can hold `x` and `y` coordinate values of any type:

 <span class="filename">Filename: src/main.rs</span>